 Every two years, Washington & Lee University sends students to Maastricht under supervision of professor Dr. Erich Uffelman for a very special programme for chemistry students looking at a career in arts restoration.
 This short but very intensive programme includes a field trip focused on Dutch Arts (17th century Masters) and restoration, during which the students visit conservation labs, museums and various other institutions with state-of-the-art technology.

 The "Science in Art: Technical Examination of 17th Century Dutch Paintings" programme is a unique study abroad opportunity for Washington & Lee University students with an interest in the arts.
 The programme is organised by Chemistry professor Dr. Erich Uffelman in cooperation with CES.
-It takes place every two years; the next edition will be in Spring 2016.
+It takes place every two years.

 The programme pairs a twelve-week chemistry course at W&L with a four week art (history) course in the Netherlands, thereby giving students the scientific and technical background to link scientific analysis to the art and culture of 17th century Dutch art (history).